Katsina, UNICEF Inject N400m to Tackle Malnutrition

 Francis Sardauna in Katsina

-The Katsina State Government and the United Nations Children’s Fund (UNICEF) have procured 7,000 cartons of Ready-to-use Therapeutic Food (RUTF) and other supplementary food worth N400 million to tackle the severe malnutrition bedevilling children in the state.
+The Katsina State Government and the United Nations Children’s Fund (UNICEF) have procured 7,000 cartons of Ready-to-Use Therapeutic Food (RUTF) and other supplementary food worth N400 million to tackle severe acute malnutrition bedevilling children in the state.

-The UNICEF Country Representative, Cristian Mundauate, who disclosed this Wednesday while handing over the food supplements to the state government in Katsina, said the RUTF will provide life-saving assistance to 8,000 malnourished children under five years in the state.
+The UNICEF Country Representative, Cristian Mundauate, who disclosed this yesterday while handing over the food supplements to the state government in Katsina, said the RUTF would provide life-saving assistance to 8,000 malnourished children under five years in the state.

-She said the food supplements were purchased by UNICEF in collaboration with the Katsina State Government through the Child Nutrition Match Fund, as part of the UN agency’s commitment in taming severe malnutrition and other impediments affecting children in the state.
+She said the food supplements were purchased by UNICEF in collaboration with the Katsina State Government through the Child Nutrition Match Fund, as part of the UN agency’s commitment in taming severe acute malnutrition and other impediments beleaguering children in the state.

 “They are the children that are so weak and about to die.
 Unfortunately, many of them who have reached this state already had impaired their intellectual capacities for life long.
 So, we are saving them so that they can function as any other children who can grow and develop in normal conditions.”

-Governor Dikko Umaru Radda while receiving the RUFT, said: “Katsina State has a very high number of malnourished children”, but the rapprochement between the state government and the United Nations Children’s Fund would significantly improve children’s health and eradicate the scourge in the state.
+The state Governor, Dikko Umaru Radda, while receiving the RUFT, said: “Katsina State has a very high number of malnourished children,” but the rapprochement between the state government and the United Nations Children’s Fund would significantly improve children’s health and eradicate the scourge in the state.

-He said the state government and UNICEF have injected N400 million as matching funds to provide the needed nutrients to children between the age of zero to five years, adding that addressing malnutrition at the tender age remained the cardinal objective of his administration.
+He said the state government and UNICEF have injected the N400 million as matching funds to provide the needed nutrients to children between zero to five years, adding that addressing malnutrition at the tender age remained the cardinal objective of his administration.

 According to him, “We are happy that UNICEF is matching the amount we put on ground to provide the needed nutrients to Katsina children below the age of five.
 That is the most critical period in life.